 Mindset is part of everything and it is still a stand-alone topic.

-Mindset is there to support your technique, it is helping you to focus on tactics, it is with you when you decide what food you eat to recover faster, which ancillary sport you should do to become a resilient player.
+Mindset is there to support your technique, it is helping you to focus on tactics, and it is with you when you decide what food you eat to recover faster, and which ancillary sport you should do to become a resilient player.

 It is there when you decide which shoes you will need and what racket would be best for you.

 It is there when you decide to go to bed and it is with you when you feel vulnerable or among fears and you need something or someone you can trust.